Software is infrastructure: failures, successes, costs, and the case for formal verification

-Recent case studies demonstrate how specification artefacts reduce long‑term maintenance costs and serve as robust documentation even as teams and technologies evolve. \begin{itemize} \item At Amazon AWS, engineers found that TLA+ specifications provide \enquote{a valuable short, precise, and testable description of an algorithm} and continued to refine them from prose into executable form to support future architectural change \cite{10.1145/2699417}. \item At eSpark Learning, engineers applied TLA+ for just two days to model a critical service migration and, besides identifying serious bugs that prevented the loss of a major client, the team cites the formalisation as key to avoiding approximately USD 100k per year in additional maintenance costs~\cite{espark2020}. \item In the Apache ZooKeeper project, developers described TLA+ specifications as a \enquote{super-doc} that not only eliminated ambiguity but also guided deeper testing and sustained system evolution \cite{10.1007/978-981-99-8664-4_11}. \item At Microsoft, the Foundations of Software Engineering group applied Spec Explorer to model and test the components of Windows and .NET Framework and report that the use of model-based testing exposed corner-case errors early, and the resulting models acted as live documentation \cite{veanes2008}.
-This helped maintain design integrity across updates, reducing technical debt accumulation in a large and long-lived codebase. \item Another illustrative instance is OpenComRTOS, a real‑time embedded operating system where formal modelling enabled a system $10\times$ smaller than comparable RTOSes and supported junior developers in confidently implementing and maintaining complex features.
+Recent case studies demonstrate how specification artefacts reduce long-term maintenance costs and serve as robust documentation even as teams and technologies evolve. \begin{itemize} \item At AWS, engineers found that TLA+ specifications provide \enquote{a valuable short, precise, and testable description of an algorithm} and continued to refine them from prose into executable form to support future architectural change \cite{Newcombe2015}. \item In the Apache ZooKeeper project, developers described TLA+ specifications as a \enquote{super-doc} that not only eliminated ambiguity but also guided deeper testing and sustained system evolution \cite{10.1007/978-981-99-8664-4_11}. \item At Microsoft, the Foundations of Software Engineering group applied Spec Explorer to model and test the components of Windows and .NET Framework and report that the use of model-based testing exposed corner-case errors early, and the resulting models acted as live documentation \cite{veanes2008}.
+This helped maintain design integrity across updates, reducing technical debt accumulation in a large and long-lived codebase. \item Another illustrative instance is OpenComRTOS, a real-time embedded operating system where formal modelling enabled a system $10\times$ smaller than comparable RTOSes and supported junior developers in confidently implementing and maintaining complex features.
 As one report notes, TLA+ was used as an \enquote{architectural design tool} that made it \enquote{possible for junior developers to contribute [\dots] to the complex system} and contributed to correct-by-design properties \cite{10.1007/978-1-4419-9736-4_5}. \item Alloy has been used to assist during program and configuration refactorings by modelling changes thus helping in maintaining the integrity of the software system during critical updates or migrations, and reducing the risk of accumulating technical debt due to inconsistencies between models and code \cite{massoni2011, massoni2008}. \end{itemize}